pillowflat/reaper-cheat-sheet/README.md

 Notes on how to record MIDI/audio and video for YouTube videos.

 ### New track (from MIDI/VST template)
-- right-click left track area, 'Insert track from template' -> PianoOne
+- right-click left track area (Track Control Panel), 'Insert track from template' -> PianoOne

 ### New track
-- double-click left track area to add new track
+- double-click the Track Control Panel to add new track
-- hit record, drag bottom of track down to get to Input.
+- hit record, drag bottom of track down to get to Input (it is usally hidden).
 - Input
     - MIDI -> All MIDI inputs
 - To playback to keyboard